 An integrated science program is best applied to land and resource management efforts using structured adaptive approaches, which are referred to as adaptive management.
 Adaptive management has been dubbed, "learning by doing," but that label understates the technical and institutional challenges in implementing the process and sustaining it over time.
-The essential elements of adaptive management include the clear articulation of management goals and objectives; the development of conceptual models that describe how managers believe the ecosystem works; the identification of alternative management responses; and an implementation strategy that describes management actions, tools, and expected outcomes.
-Successful application of adaptive management relies on various information inputs (e.g., scientific, legal, or economic) into each element along with processes that allow adjustments and adaptation.
+The essential elements of adaptive management include the clear articulation of management goals and objectives; the development of conceptual models that describe how managers believe the ecosystem works; the identification of alternative management responses; and an implementation strategy that describes management relies on various information inputs (e.g., scientific, legal, or economic) into each element along with processes that allow adjustments and adaptation.
 The aim is to develop policies and management strategies that are responsive to the best available knowledge and increase the chances of management success.